parker20121/facescv/README.md

     Enter command:

-At the command line, create a new database with the Eigen facial recognition class.
+At the command line, create a new facial recognition model and store it at a specified location.
+User's can chose from the following models:

+   * EIGEN
+   * FISHER
+   * LBPH

 Store the database at the path /opt/test/database

     Enter command: create EIGEN /opt/test/database